eBay/tsv-utils/README.md

 * [tsv-filter](#tsv-filter) - Filter data file rows via numeric and string comparisons.
 * [tsv-select](#tsv-select) - Keep a subset of columns (fields).
 Like `cut`, but with field reordering.
 * [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
-* [tsv-sample](#tsv-sample) - Sampling and permutation of input lines.
+* [tsv-sample](#tsv-sample) - Subsample input lines or randomize their order.
 Several sampling methods are available.
 * [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [tsv-append](#tsv-append) - Concatenate TSV files.
 Header-aware; supports source file tracking.